ilhan007/ui5con25-handson/docs/2_Develop_Chat.md

 In the previous step, we saw that we only need to set Popover's `open` property to open or close the Popover.

-We will add an `open` property on Chat's level as well, that will forward to the internally used Popover, because it's not accessible from outside (it's part of the Chat's Shadow DOM)
+We will add an `open` property on Chat's level as well using the `@property` decorator, that will forward to the internally used Popover, because it's not accessible from outside (it's part of the Chat's Shadow DOM).

-- Add `open` property to `src/Chat.ts`
+- Import the `@property` decorator and add `open` property to `src/Chat.ts`:

 ```ts
 import UI5Element from "@ui5/webcomponents-base/dist/UI5Element.js";